Edmodo has now been set up for year 11 English students.

 The vision of Burnham Grammar School’s English department is to foster students’ love of reading and writing through creativity and pursuing new ideas.
 Obviously the main aim is to achieve the highest possible standards for all of our pupils culminating in excellence in results.
 But we aim to achieve that through an enjoyment of learning.
 Therefore, we strive to ensure that our curriculum is rich and diverse through topic choices and delivered with a range of learning experiences both within and outside of the classroom, I am proud to say we offer that, and if you look at the topic outlines for each year you’ll clearly how each year builds upon prior learning.

 We regularly run writing competitions and attend visits to the theatre both in and out of London, giving students a number of opportunities to become more involved in the literary life of the school.
-In February 2015, we took 40 students on a literary excursion to New York City and another visit is planned for February 2017.
+In February, we take 40 students on a literary excursion to New York City.
 In addition, we have had talks from visiting authors, including Simon Mayo and Charlie Higson; the yearly entry into the BBC school’s news report is very popular, we take part in the Rotary Club ‘Youth Speaks’ competition.
 For those who like to work independently there are always poetry and short story writing competitions to enter via the Department Competition Board.

 This focus further developed during GCSE, where students study for discreet qualifications in English Language and English Literature (EDEXCEL 1-9).
 There is no longer any coursework at GCSE level but students work toward a stand-alone Diploma in spoken communication, giving them a potential total of three qualifications.
 With the renewed emphasis on skills, rather than rote learning, we firmly believe that the structure and pace of the curriculum is vital to success.
 The range of skills required by the new examination is wide and varied, however our curriculum is designed to begin development of these in Year 7, so by the time students get to Year 9, and formally begin their GCSE study, they are already well prepared to meet the challenges offered.
 You can see from the curriculum outline just how topics build year upon year to present students with the best opportunity for success.